Srav1998/DATA602/Assignment 8/readme.md

 #### I tried to run this, waited for almost 2 hours.No error showed up.But I did not get any output.

 ## Adaboost using Decison Tree Classifer
+### Ababoost classifier using Decision Tree Classifier with max_depth = 1 as base estimator
+### ROC is 70.81% which is comparatively higher than all the above classifiers.ROC of 70% can be considered good but can be improved.